jaxball/tweetint/README.md

 		> jquery.easytabs.js
 		> tabs.css
 		> loader.gif
+		> ajax-loader.gif

 #####Flask#####
 Flask is a Python framework that encapsulates the processes and procedures for hosting HTML content from python programs as well as making HTML requests that respond with feedback.
 It is the primary framework I used to port the app online.

 A popular alternative to Flask is **Django** which has been used industry wide for its performance and design.
 I did not go with it however because Django demands the user to stick with its fundamental template structure, which could sometimes result in a steeper learning curve.
 Flask gives you a lot more freedom and although its performance may not be as good as Django's, for a webapp like TweeTINT it is more than enough.

+######Jinja 2######
+To go with the Flask framework I've written code adapted to the Jinja 2 framework.
+HTML templating, inclusion of JQuery, etc. adheres to the DRY principal (Don't repeat yourself).

 #####Heroku#####
 Instead of using AWS, I've decided to go with Heroku because of its easy-to-use and dedicated user experience.
 It is also more cost efficient and saves a lot of hassle for setting up a new server, making it ideal for TweeTINT.

 #####Easytabs#####
 Easytabs provides a convenient template to achieve a tab-style paging effect that allows different pages of content to be displayed on one single page.
 I attempted to incorporated that in TweeTINT so that different kinds of content are separated from each other and the page won't scroll down for too long.

+#####Input Validation#####
+I've updated the *index.html* to support HTML5 style input validation.
+However, not every browser supports/has it turned on by default, and after some testing the validation is found to be working best under Chrome.

 ###Bugs & Prospects###